Junior Faculty Fellows

 Junior Faculty Fellows, Class of 2013-2016

 Taylor Boas was selected as an Institute Junior Faculty Fellow beginning in fall 2013.
-He is an assistant professor in the Department of Political Science at BU, which he joined after receiving his PhD from the University of California, Berkeley in 2009.
+He is an assistant professor in the Department of Political Science at Boston University, which he joined after receiving his Ph.D. from the University of California, Berkeley in 2009.
 His research examines various aspects of electoral politics in Latin America, including campaigns, political communication, voting behavior, and religion and politics, and involves a variety of methods, such as online survey experiments and the statistical analysis of electoral data.
 Professor Boas has played a lead role in developing interdepartmental programs for training social science graduate students in quantitative methods.
-Prior to starting at BU, he was a visiting fellow at the Kellogg Institute for International Studies, University of Notre Dame.
+Prior to starting at Boston University, he was a visiting fellow at the Kellogg Institute for International Studies, University of Notre Dame.

 Francesco Decarolis was selected as an Institute Junior Faculty Fellow in fall 2013.
-He is an assistant professor in the Department of Economics at BU, which he joined in 2012.
-After receiving his PhD at the University of Chicago, he spent three years as assistant professor at the University of Wisconsin Madison.
+He is an assistant professor in the Department of Economics at Boston University, which he joined in 2012.
+After receiving his Ph.D. at the University of Chicago, he spent three years as assistant professor at the University of Wisconsin Madison.
 His research focuses on the use of empirical methods to analyze firms behavior in auctions and procurement systems.

 Pankaj Mehta was selected as an Institute Junior Faculty Fellow in fall 2013.
-He is an assistant professor in the Physics Department at BU and is a theoretical physicist interested in problems at the interface of physics and biology.
-He holds a BS in Mathematics from Caltech and a PhD in Physics from Rutgers University.
-Before joining BU, he was a postdoctoral fellow with Ned Wingreen in the Biophysics Theory Group at Princeton University.
+He is an assistant professor in the Department of Physics at Boston University and is a theoretical physicist interested in problems at the interface of physics and biology.
+He holds a BS in mathematics from Caltech and a Ph.D. in physics from Rutgers University.
+Before joining Boston University, he was a postdoctoral fellow with Ned Wingreen in the Biophysics Theory Group at Princeton University.
 His research aims to provide an understanding of how complex behaviors observed within single cells and cellular populations arise from the interaction of many individual molecular elements and how these interactions allow cells to perform sophisticated computations in response to environmental cues.

 Dylan Walker was selected as an Institute Junior Faculty Fellow in fall 2013.
-He is an assistant professor of information systems at BU’s School of Management, which he joined in 2012.
-He received his PhD in Physics from SUNY Stony Brook in 2008, followed by a postdoctoral position at New York University’s Stern School of Business.
+He is an assistant professor of information systems at the Boston University Questrom School of Business, which he joined in 2012.
+He received his Ph.D. in physics from SUNY Stony Brook in 2008, followed by a postdoctoral position at the New York University Stern School of Business.
 His research applies empirical techniques to large-scale social networks and networked systems in order to understand the role of online interactions in the diffusion of information, behaviors, and dynamic processes.
 His work fuses in-the-wild networked randomized trials with large-scale data analysis to inform new policies and incentive structures that seek to promote or discourage behavioral and economic outcomes at the individual, community, and population level.

 Georgios Zervas was selected as an Institute Junior Faculty Fellow in fall 2013.
-He is an assistant professor of marketing at BU’s School of Management.
+He is an assistant professor in the Department of Marketing at the Boston University Questrom School of Business.
 Previously, he was a Simons Postdoctoral Fellow at Yale University and an affiliate at the Center for Research on Computation and Society (CRCS) at Harvard University.
-He received his PhD in Computer Science from BU under the supervision of John Byers and Michael Mitzenmacher (from Harvard).
-He is broadly interested in problems lying in the intersection of marketing, computer science, and economics, and a much of his work has focused on large-scale empirical studies of Internet markets, including online advertising, crowd-sourced reviews, and daily deals.
+He received his Ph.D. in computer science from Boston University under the supervision of John Byers and Michael Mitzenmacher (Harvard).
+He is broadly interested in problems lying in the intersection of marketing, computer science, and economics, and a much of his work has focused on large-scale empirical studies of internet markets, including online advertising, crowd-sourced reviews, and daily deals.